 Providing everyone with the opportunity for personal development, we ensure the growth and sustainability of our single largest investment – our employees – and, in turn, the success of our organisation.Sustainability is an integral part of our business strategy.
 By following the strategy, we are contributing towards the development of people and societies.
 Our main contribution to society is improving healthcare by developing diagnostic tests and medicines to meet some of the most urgent medical needs.
 In addition to improving healthcare, Roche’s strategy also focuses on achieving continuous progress in areas such as environmental protection, supply chain sustainability, people attraction and retention and social commitment.

 In 2016, Roche took first steps in direct response to the 17 Sustainable Development Goals (SDGs) unanimously adopted by the United Nations General Assembly to end poverty, protect the planet, and ensure prosperity for all as part of the 2030 Sustainable Development Agenda.
-Roche is committed to supporting a number of the SDGs in line with its business strategy; in particular SDG3, which aims at ensuring healthy lives and promoting well-being for all.
+Roche is committed to supporting a number of the

 Our industry faces ever higher expectations from stakeholders.
 They demand for more transparency and information on our business activities.
 Our sustainability efforts have been recognised by key raters such as Dow Jones Sustainability Indices (DJSI) and the Carbon Disclosure Project (CDP).
 DJSI is based on an in-depth analysis of economic, social and environmental performance and serves as a benchmark for investors who integrate sustainability considerations into their portfolios.
 CDP is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.